erinhare/Erin_Hare_Mini_Data_Analysis/README.md

 Stat 545A Mini Data Analysis Project

-This repository contains a **mini-project-1.md** file which explores the cancer_sample dataset from UCI Machine Learning Repository.
-This dataset currently has 569 rows and 32 columns.
-After exploring this dataset 4 questions were asked and a summarizing and graphing tasks were performed in an attempt to answer each research question.
+The cancer_sample dataset from UCI Machine Learning Repository is used in this repository.

+This repository contains a **Milestone 1** folder which contains a README.md file, mini-project-1_files folder, a mini-project-1.md file, and a mini-project-1.Rmd file.

+The **Milestone 2** folder contains a README.md file, mini-project-2_files folder, a mini-project-2.md file, and a mini-project-2.Rmd file.

+The **Output** folder contains a README.md file, an area_worst_range.csv file, and a concave_points_mean_lm.rds file which were generated in Milestone 2.

-The **mini-project-1.Rmd** file contains the same information as the mini-project-1.md file.
-The code in the this document can be run using R. R version 4.2.1 (2022-06-23) and RStudio 2022.07.1 were used.
+The code in the Rmd documents can be run using R. R version 4.2.1 (2022-06-23) and RStudio 2022.07.1 were used.